glennhenry/cs-notes/docs/operating-system/10-disk-management/disk-management.md

 Disk is divided into several logical components :

 - **Track** : A track is a concentric circular path on a disk's platter.
 It is defined as a complete circle around the disk's surface at a specific radius.
 - **Sector** : A sector is the smallest addressable unit of storage on a disk.
 It represents a fixed-size section of a track.
 Sectors are typically formatted to hold a specific amount of data, such as 512 bytes or 4 kilobytes.
 Data is written to and read from sectors using the disk's read/write heads.
-These sectors are grouped together into larger units called blocks.
-The block size can vary depending on the [file system](/operating-system/file-system) and disk configuration.
+These sectors are abstracted logically by [file system](/operating-system/file-system) and grouped together into a unit called **block**.
+The block size can vary depending on the file system and disk configuration.
 - **Cluster** : A cluster, also known as an allocation unit, is a group of blocks that are treated as a single unit by the file system.
 It is the smallest addressable unit of disk space for file allocation.

   ![Disk structure](./disk-structure.png)